enso-org/enso-archive/doc/rust-style-guide.md

 - Variables and function names are written using `snake_case`.
 - If a name contains an initialism or acronym, all parts of that initialism should be lower-case: `make_http_request`, not `make_HTTP_request`.
-- Short variable names such as `a` and `b` should only be used in contexts where there is no other appropriate name, and should _never_ be used to refer to temporary data in a function.
+- Short variable names such as `a` and `b` should only be used in the following
+  contexts:
+  - Where there is no other appropriate name.
+  - Named lifetimes.
+  They should _never_ be used to refer to temporary data in a function, as all temporaries should be given descriptive names.
 - Names should be descriptive, even if this makes them longer.
 - Any function that performs an unsafe operation that is not documented in its type (e.g. `fn head<T>(ts: Vec<T>) -> T`, which fails if the list is empty), must be named using the word 'unsafe' (e.g. `unsafeHead`).
 For more information on unsafe function usage, see the section on [safety](#safety).

 ## Package Structure and Naming
 Enso follows the standard rust convention for structuring crates, as provided by `cargo new`.
 This is discussed more in depth [here](https://learning-rust.github.io/docs/a4.cargo,crates_and_basic_project_structure.html#Project-Structure).

 In order to match up with the project naming convention we use for Scala and Java projects, any rust code must be in a directory named using `UpperCamelCase` in the root of the project (e.g. `enso/BaseGL`).

 ### The Public API
 Whereas Rust defaults to making module members _private_ by default, this is not